 28Our design also included a fourth group (N=136 in wave 1, and N=139 in wave 2), where participants were instead told: "Building minarets is illegal in Switzerland, following a 2009 referendum.
 Like 57.5% of Swiss respondents, the participant supports the prohibition of the building of minarets in Switzerland.
 However, he did not vote in the referendum since he was under legal voting age" in wave 1, and "In our anonymous survey, like the one you just completed, he said he supports the prohibition of the building of minarets in Switzerland.
-Building minarets is
+Building minarets is illegal in Switzerland, following a 2009 referendum.
+According to numbers from 2009, 57.5% of Swiss respondents

-D.1.3 Beliefs about the Swiss ban
+E.1.1 Beliefs about the Swiss Ban